Writing Better User Stories

 Upon completion you will:

-- Be able to write User Stories as independent vertical slices of functionality
+- Be able to write User Stories as functionally independent vertical slices

-- Be able to write Stories with just enough detail while not being prescriptive
+- Be able to write non-prescriptive stories with just enough detail

-- Understand how to estimated and size stories that fit in a single sprint
+- Understand how to estimate and size stories that fit in a sprint

-- Be able to write stories with acceptance criteria and Definitions of Ready and Done
+- Know how to write stories with unique and common acceptance criteria

 - Qualify for Scrum Alliance SEUs and PMI PDUs.
 See FAQ for detail